vantage-sh/docs.vantage.sh/docs/active_resources.md

 For EC2 instances where Vantage identifies rightsizing opportunities, the **Rightsizing** tab is displayed with recommendations.
 See the [Cost Recommendations](/cost_recommendations) documentation for details.

-### Kubernetes Rightsizing Recommendations

-For Kubernetes workloads where Vantage identifies rightsizing opportunities, the **Rightsizing** tab is displayed with recommendations.
-See the [Cost Recommendations](/cost_recommendations#kubernetes-rightsizing) documentation for details on how to view and use this information.

 ### CloudWatch Metrics

 For certain resources, you can view high-fidelity charts for CloudWatch metrics.
 On resources that support CloudWatch metrics, the **CloudWatch Metrics** tab is displayed.
 These metrics are useful for rightsizing servers and databases based on utilization.